Telehealth: The Next Big Thing in Corporate Wellness

 1. Enhances Preventive Healthcare Strategies

 With telehealth as a part of your wellness program, employees can actively monitor their health conditions.
-Features like activity trackers and mhealth applications allow them to log in their daily activity and dietary routines.
-These features show them tangible cause and effect relationships between their actions and consequences.
+Features like activity trackers and mHealth applications allow them to log in their daily activity, heart rate, blood pressure, and dietary routines.
+These features show them tangible cause-and-effect relationships between their actions and consequences.

-So, with access to information about their health vitals, dietary requirements, physical activity levels, etc., employees can always take a proactive role in preventing ill-health.
-For instance, as they notice that they are failing to meet their nutrition requirements, they can consume better and healthier.
+So, with access to health data, dietary requirements, etc., employees can always proactively prevent ill health.
+For instance, if they notice a lack in their nutritional requirements, they can consume better and healthier food.

 2. Immediate Access to Health Care

-With telehealth and telemedicine services in place, your employees will no longer waste time waiting for a health care provider to attend to them.
+With telehealth and telemedicine services in place, your employees will no longer waste time waiting for a health care professional to attend to them.

 On-demand patient care and virtual visits ensure that your employees can reach out to doctors in the least time possible.

-This is incredibly helpful for remote workers, especially in a post-COVID world, where social distancing has become the new normal.
+This is incredibly helpful for remote workers.
+It is a must, especially in a post-COVID world, where social distancing has become the new normal.

 3. Long Term Well-Being of Employees

 Investing in telehealth can ensure the long-term well-being of employees.
-Telehealth services allow the consumers, aka, your employees, to have all the control over their health-related decisions.
-Being aware and in management leads to a genuine attempt from employees at staying active and healthy.
+It allows the consumers, a.k.a. your employees, to have all the control over their health-related decisions.
+Being aware and in management leads to a genuine attempt from employees to stay active and healthy.

 4. Decrease in Health Care Costs

-The staggering health care and insurance costs are a severe concern for all employers and organizations, especially if the company has senior employees and employees with chronic conditions.
+The staggering health care costs are a severe concern for all employers and organizations.
+This becomes a hassle if the company has senior employees and employees with chronic conditions.
 A functional and practical corporate wellness program can lead to a rapid decrease in health care costs.